-Sharing Good Practices in Protection of Workers and Victims of Modern Slavery during the COVID-19 Pandemic
+Sharing Good Practices in Protection of Workers and Victims of Modern Slavery during the Covid-19 Pandemic

-Duration: October 2020 – May 2021
+Duration: October 2020 – June 2021

-What is this project about?
+What was this programme about?

-Why are we delivering this project?
+Why did we deliver this programme?

 One of the major economic impacts of the pandemic is unemployment.
 Many workers have been unemployed due to various reasons, including lockdown measures, closure of businesses and restrictions on movement.
-However, some businesses have witnessed a sudden surge of demand for labour, such as those producing, processing and providing essential items such as food, medicines and medical equipment, which might lead to exploitative practices by employers.
+However, some businesses have witnessed a sudden surge in demand for labour, such as those producing, processing and providing essential items such as food, medicines and medical equipment, which might lead to exploitative practices by employers.

-What are we doing?
+What did we do?

-- Collecting up-to-date information on the key impacts of COVID-19 and good practices in protecting workers and victims of modern slavery.
+- Collecting up-to-date information on the key impacts of Covid-19 and good practices in protecting workers and victims of modern slavery.

 - Verification of research information and critical analysis through more than 30 interviews with relevant stakeholders around the world.

-- Comparative analysis of the key impacts of COVID-19 and good practices in various sectors in all regions of the world.
+- Comparative analysis of the key impacts of Covid-19 and good practices in various sectors in all regions of the world.

 - A project report with evidence-based analysis of the impacts on vulnerable communities across the world and ‘Guiding Principles on Actions against Modern Slavery during the State of Emergency’.
 Click here to read the published project report >

-Who are our partners?
+Who were our partners?

-Who is funding this project?
+Who funded this project?